Gigabite1277/Turbo-Grafx-Archive/README.md

 # Turbo Grafx Archive ![Turbo Grafx (UK Console](../workspace/Turbo-Grafx-Archive/assets/images/Turbo_Grafx_Logo_Small.png)
 ## Project Goals

-  * To build a web application that informs the users of Turbo Grafx (European Edition) console from the late 1980s.
+  * To build a web application that informs the users of Turbo Grafx (Europe UK version) console from the late 1980s.
   * To list helpful information and answer questions the users have regarding regional compatibility issues.
+  * Advise users on what games available for this console version.

 ## User Goals